How this CA from Dubai moved to India and overcame the challenges of finding a job back home

 - If possible, plan your decision of shifting back to India at least a year in advance.

 - Most recruiters try to assess how well-versed you are about the current affairs of India even though it may not be required as per your job description.
-Read the impact that last 2 budgets have bought on the country, on-going share market ups & downs etc
+Read the impact that the last 2 budgets have bought on the country, ongoing share market ups & downs, etc

 2. Knowing my worth and refusing jobs that would not bring out my potential

 I was offered a job for a data analyst position which after careful thought I happily refused!
 (In situations like these, we may be tempted to jump over any job that is thrown our way, but have patience!)

 Instead, I choose a contract job of 6 months (Vodafone) over that permanent job because it was offering a better profile & salary.

 At least with that, answering “What is your last drawn salary in rupees?” to hiring HRs just became easier and benchmarking helped me in better negotiations with Kirloskar (more on it later).